 Benefits of Online Lead Awareness Training

-• 100% Online Course
+- 100% Online Course

-• Log on and off as many times as you want
+- Log on and off as many times as you want

-• Work anytime, anywhere — All you need is a computer and access to the Internet
+- Work anytime, anywhere — All you need is a computer and access to the Internet

-Learning Objectives for the Lead Awareness Course
+Learning Objectives for the Lead Exposure Course

 The primary goal of this course is to teach you how to avoid health risks associated with lead exposure.
 You will learn how lead exposure occurs at general industry jobsites and how employers monitor and control lead hazards.
+At the end of this course, you will understand:

 Key topics covered in the course include:

-• Risks associated with lead exposure
+- Risks associated with lead exposure

-• OSHA's lead standard for general industry (29 CFR 1910.1025)
+- OSHA's lead standard for general industry (29 CFR 1910.1025)

-• Monitoring for lead exposure
+- Monitoring and risk assessment for lead exposure

-• Medical surveillance and recordkeeping
+- Medical surveillance and recordkeeping

 Lead Poisoning and OSHA Training FAQs